-Vitriolic Best Buds: More obvious in the manga, but for all her claims of hate it eventually becomes clear that Sun is very important to Lunar.
+Vitriolic Best Buds: With Sun, the vitriol coming mostly from Lunar.
+For all her claims of hate it eventually becomes clear that Sun is very important to her.

 Yandere: How much it was for Nagasumi's love and how much was to one-up Sun is open for debate but she certainly had extreme measures.

 Tsundere: Mellows in the second half of the series into this, for both Nagasumi and Sun.
 For the former, she'll openly flirt with but violently deny actually liking him.
 For the latter we have this gem: